barebox/barebox/Documentation/user/bootchooser.rst

 Barebox Bootchooser
 ===================

-In many cases embedded systems are layed out redundantly with multiple kernels and multiple root file systems.
+In many cases embedded systems are laid out redundantly with multiple kernels and multiple root file systems.
 The *bootchooser* framework provides the building blocks to model different use cases without the need to start from scratch over and over again.